 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 While these onions are deeply browned and very flavorful, they differ from slow-browned onions in texture.
 They retain their shape and do not soften completely.
-Because they aren't cooked as long, they also keep a stronger onion flavor, which I think is preferable for sandwiches or on top of steaks or chops.
+Because they aren't cooked as long, they also keep a stronger onion flavor, which may be preferable for sandwiches or on top of steaks or chops.

 Choose yellow onions for this recipe.
 Lower moisture content is best for this cooking method; if your onions are high in moisture, make sure to choose a large pan and don't crowd the onions, so that the moisture can evaporate quickly and the onions can start to brown right away.
 If necessary, work in batches.

 It's interesting to know the differences between white and yellow onions.
 Most Americans will automatically go toward a yellow onion.
 In fact, nearly 90 percent of onions grown in the US are yellow.
 This recipe can be used with almost any onion and it could be fun to discover how each variety tastes once they are quick-browned.

 Click Play to See This Recipe Come Together